JasonThomasData/neural_net_cpp/docs/data_files.md

 Several types of data are stored here.
-Spaces should be used as delimiters for all files.
+Spaces should be used as delimiters for separating files into two columns.
+Commas can be used to separate data in columns 8.

 It is easier to split lines by space first in C++, and then with a delimiter.
 All data files should have two columns separated by one space, and a further delimiter if it's needed.